google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/permission-ux.md

 These are all points where the user has invested in your service and there is a clear value proposition for them to enable push notifications.

-[Owen Campbell-Moore](https://twitter.com/owencm) created a mock site for an airline that demonstrates this approach.
+[Owen Campbell-Moore](https://twitter.com/owencm) created a mock of a hypothetical airline website to demonstrate this approach.

 After the user has booked a flight it asks if the user would like notifications of flight delays.

 ![Owen Campbell-Moore's example of good UX for push.](./images/ux-examples/owen/owen-good-example.png){: .device-image .center-image }

-Note that this isn't the browser UI as well, this is a custom UI in the web site asking the user, allowing the site full control over the messaging to the user.
+Note that this is a custom UI from the website.

 Another nice touch to Owen's demo is that if the user clicks to enable notifications, the site adds a semi-transparent overlay on the entire page when